 Some people find certain text and background colour combinations difficult to read, while others prefer to always have a specific colour, such as white text on a black background.
 These guides explain how you can change the text and background colours in your operating system (Windows, Mac or Linux) and browser to better suit your needs.

-Change the colours on your computer
+Change the colours on your computer and browser

 Make your computer talk aloud